Fuyukai/pg-purepy/docs/api-midlevel.rst

 Querying, Eagerly
 -----------------

-Whilst ``pg-purepy`` doesn't export a DBAPI 2.0 API as such, there are two high-level functions that resemble DBAPI.
-These two functions are likely the two most useful functions when querying, but they are both *eager* functions and load the entire returned dataset into memory at once.
+Whilst ``pg-purepy`` doesn't export a DBAPI 2.0 API as such, there are three high-level functions that resemble DBAPI.
+These three functions are likely the most useful functions when querying, but they are all *eager* functions and load the entire returned dataset into memory at once.

 .. automethod:: pg_purepy.connection.AsyncPostgresConnection.fetch

 .. automethod:: pg_purepy.connection.AsyncPostgresConnection.execute

+.. automethod:: pg_purepy.connection.AsyncPostgresConnection.fetch_one

 For example, to insert some data, check how many rows were inserted, and verify it with a select: